geoffroymontel/devops-test-deploy/Readme.md

 * Install Virtualbox
 * Install Vagrant

-## Doing a base image with Vagrant
+## Making a Vagrant base image with Ruby & Puppet

 First, you have to make an Ubuntu 12.04TLS image with ruby 1.9.3 and puppet 3.1 installed.
 To do that :

-1. download a Ubuntu 12.04 TLS (Precise) box
+* download a Ubuntu 12.04 TLS (Precise) box
 ```bash
 vagrant box add lucid64 http://files.vagrantup.com/precise64.box
 ```

-2. Create your own base box.
+* Create your own base box.
 Basebox is a Precise64 box provisionned with `preinstall.sh`
 ```bash
 vagrant up basebox
 vagrant package basebox